- Solar advice hub

 As well as affordability, you should also balance a panel’s power rating against its size and durability.
 After all, there’s no use having a set of large panels that take up too much space or don’t last very long.

-If you’re wondering how much you could save by getting a powerful solar & battery system, click the button below.
-Just answer a few quick questions, and we’ll provide an estimate.
+If you’re wondering how much you could save by getting a powerful solar & battery system, just answer a few quick questions, and we’ll provide an estimate.

 Most powerful solar panels: FAQs